LibrePhotos/librephotos/README.md

 see : [librephotos-linux](https://github.com/LibrePhotos/librephotos-linux)

 ### Contributions
-- Get started in less than 30 minutes by following the [guide here](https://github.com/LibrePhotos/librephotos-docker)
+- Get started contributing in less than 30 minutes by following the [guide here](https://github.com/LibrePhotos/librephotos-docker)
 - Join our discord server, or open a pull request to start contributing

 **Currently the project is in very early stages, some bugs may exist.
 If you find any please log an issue**